ilozanof/notes/DependencyInjection.md

 We have already agreed that the injection must take place in one single point in our application.
 A different thing to decide is whether to use a "parameter" or a "Return type" approach.

-At the same time, it seems "agly" to me to make all those changes to our method singantures only to provide them with the dependencies.
+At the same time, it seems "ugly" to me to make all those changes to our method signatures only to provide them with the dependencies.

 So in this approach, I'll try to make things easier, and at the same time benefit from the Dependency Injection.